borispovod/crypti-dapps-docs/README.md

 [![Slack Status](http://slack.crypti.me/badge.svg)](http://slack.crypti.me)

-# Welcome!
+# Crypti Dapps Documentation

-Welcome to Crypti Dapps documentation.
-Here is:
+Welcome to the Crypti Dapps documentation.
+Where you will find all the information needed to start developing decentralized applications on the Crypti blockchain.

- * Tutorials.
- * Documentations.
- * API.

-This all will allow you to make any Dapp what you want.

 ## Table of contents